pomidorka1515/xray-examples/misc/README.md

 - your private key, however, isnt for everyone, **and you should NOT share it.** if someone obtains this, they can impersonate your website.
 - lets encrypt has a limit for issuing certificates, dont spam their servers if you dont want to get banned
 - use a valid email for creating an account
+- dont close port 80, 443 and 8443 - they are used to renew your certificates automatically